The Decision Moose Asset Allocation Framework

 A plausible interpretation of these dissipation tests is that financial markets are adapting to increasing use of momentum-based tactical asset class allocation strategies.
-However, sample size is not large, and differences in outperformance over subperiods could be random.
+However, sample size is not large, and a long bull market for SPY begins at about trade 56.

 What does a regression show about the relationship between Decision Moose gross returns and SPY returns?